 The return to practice course is open to all, regardless of how long you have been out of practice.
 The course will update you on any new developments in nursing and you will have support and mentoring throughout.

-Funding from Health Education England for the return to practice programme is available for nurses who currently reside and work in England.
-Nurses from outside England, for example Wales, are welcome to apply for the programme, but there is no funding available for them.
+Funding from the NHS for the return to practice programme is available for nurses who currently reside and work in England.
+Nurses from outside England are welcome to apply for the programme, but I am afraid funding isn't available.

 Another route back into nursing and midwifery is a test run by the Nursing and Midwifery Council (NMC), the Test of Competence (ToC).
 Launched in January 2020, it involves an online multiple-choice test and an Objective Structured Clinical Examination (OSCE).
 Like the return to practice course, this route is now funded by the NHS.

 If you decide to undertake the ToC, preparation is key so it is highly recommended that you are supported by an employer who can facilitate your return to practice.
 If you are interested in this route, contact [email protected]; they will be able to refer you to someone in your local area who can advise you.